mustafasaifee42/vr-viz-boilerplate/README.md

 To see the full documentation regarding that, go [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).
 The salient points are reproduced below, along with important custom setup documentation.

-## Installation using NPM
+## Installation using Yarn
-This project uses `npm`.
-Install it as described here [https://docs.npmjs.com/downloading-and-installing-node-js-and-npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) if you haven't already.
+This project uses `yarn`.
+Install it as described here [https://yarnpkg.com/en/docs/install](https://yarnpkg.com/en/docs/install) if you haven't already.

-To install this boilerplate, simply clone the repo and run `npm install`;
+To install this boilerplate, simply clone the repo and run `yarn install`;

 e.g.